GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.3/en.md

 curl -X POST https://mysite.com/graphql-query/register-a-newsletter-subscriber-from-instawp-to-mailchimp/?mailchimpDataCenterCode=us1&mailchimpAudienceID=88888888
 ```

+## Improvements

+- Pass data via URL params in persisted query "Register a newsletter subscriber from InstaWP to Mailchimp"

 ## Fixed

 - Component docs displayed in the editor were not included in the plugin